maxmilton/new-tab/README.md

 ## Known issues

-1. Not able to scroll in bookmark folders.
-This will be fixed soon.
 1. The extension's bookmarks bar is limited in functionality.
 Chrome doesn't have an API to control the native bookmarks bar via extensions so I've recreated a simplistic version.
 The goal here is _high performance_ and not to emulate all the native bookmarks bar features.
-Use the bookmark manager.
+Use the bookmark manager for access to all features.
 1. Page needs to be reload after adding, editing, or removing bookmarks.
 Because bookmarks don't change often, I prefer not to add bookmark event listeners as most users simply don't need live bookmark changes.
 1. Searching the browsing history is slow when you history is _very_ big.
 This is just a reality of Chrome. 😢